dfmoralesb/MPE_tutorials/tutorials/NGS.md

 <a name="dedup"></a>
 ## Deduplication of raw reads

-* The process of deduplication aims to remove PCR duplicates generated during library preparation and hybridization steps.
-While this deduplicated reads doesn't really affect the assembly process, removing them will help to speed up the assembly process and avoid skews on the coverage calculation during assembly
+* The deduplication process aims to remove PCR duplicates generated during library preparation and hybridization steps.
+While these deduplicated reads don't affect the assembly process, removing them will help to speed up the assembly process and avoid skews on the coverage calculation during assembly.

-* We are going to to deduplicate the reads with the tool `clumpify.sh` of `BBmap`
+* We are going to deduplicate the reads with the tool `clumpify.sh` of `BBmap`

-* First let create a new directory were to place the deduplicated reads
+* First, let's create a new directory where to place the deduplicated reads

 		mkdir /data_tmp/$USERNAME/data/01_dedup

-* Now let's move back to the folder with the raw data
+* Now, let's move back to the folder with the raw data

 		cd /data_tmp/$USERNAME/data/00_raw_reads

-* To deduplicate the first pair of reads do
+* To deduplicate the first pair of reads, do

 		clumpify.sh in1=MELI_Aglaia_spectabilis_G09645_R1.fastq.gz in2=MELI_Aglaia_spectabilis_G09645_R2.fastq.gz out1=/data_tmp/$USERNAME/data/01_dedup/MELI_Aglaia_spectabilis_R1.dedup.fastq.gz out2=/data_tmp/$USERNAME/data/01_dedup/MELI_Aglaia_spectabilis_R2.dedup.fastq.gz ziplevel=9 dedupe=t